Gelfand-Kirillov Dimensions of the Z-graded Oscillator Representations of $\mathfrak{o}(n,\mathbb{C})$ and $\mathfrak{sp}(2n,\mathbb{C})$: Abstract

 \section{Abstract}

-In this paper, we compute the Gelfand-Kirillov dimensions for the infinite-dimensional explicit irreducible $\mathfrak{o}(n, \bb C)$-modules and $\mathfrak{sp}(2n, \bb C)$-modules that appeared in the $\bb{Z}$-graded oscillator generalizations of the classical theorem on harmonic polynomials established by Luo and Xu.
-We also found that some of the modules have the secondly minimal GK-dimension, and some of them have the larger GK-dimension than the maximal GK-dimension of unitary highest-weight modules.
+In this paper, we give a method to compute the Gelfand-Kirillov dimensions of some polynomial type weight modules.
+These modules are infinite-dimensional irreducible $\mathfrak{o}(n, \bb C)$-modules and $\mathfrak{sp}(2n, \bb C)$-modules that appeared in the $\bb{Z}$-graded oscillator generalizations of the classical theorem on harmonic polynomials established by Luo and Xu.
+We also found that some of these modules have the secondly minimal GK-dimension, and some of them have the larger GK-dimension than the maximal GK-dimension apearing in unitary highest-weight modules.